FeignDeath/flatland-asp/README.md

 - i the path of the instances for testing
 - s is the path of the solutions for the testing
 - t is the maximum time allowed for computing every test

+- this test is particularly difficult, since the encodings deliver different answer sets

 # Testing flatland